 Seek out an online video platform and related streaming technology that supports the RTMPS protocol.

 As we mentioned, professional broadcasters need something more powerful than free platforms like YouTube, especially if they want to reap the benefits of password-protected video hosting and the other security features we’ve covered.

 There are several great video hosting platforms that meet these criteria on the market, but it all comes down to choosing one that offers the features you need at a price point that works for you.

 Dacast is one of the best options on the market for secure streaming because it offers a variety of options for sharing video privately and encrypted online security.
 Additionally, we offer a wide range of other powerful features that are built to give broadcasters like you an easy and efficient broadcasting experience, no matter your level of expertise.

-For information on additional video hosting platforms, please check out our dedicated comparison post that takes a look at some of the top private video hosting options on the market.
+In addition to Dacast, Kaltura and Livestream are among the top platforms for password-protected video hosting.
+For information on additional video hosting platforms, please check out our dedicated comparison post that takes a look at some of the top secure video hosting options on the market.

 Your goal should be to keep things secure in both your video player and your hosting platform.

 Looking for a video hosting platform that makes video security a priority?
-Dacast offers password protection and all of the other advanced security features that we mentioned above.
+Dacast offers password-protected live video streaming and all of the other advanced security features that we mentioned above.

-You can try all of our professional video hosting tools risk-free for 30 days.
+You can try all of our professional video hosting tools risk-free for 14 days.
 All you have to do to get started is to create a Dacast account.
-No credit card required.
+No credit card is required.